AnsarIbrahim/FixMate/README.md

 ### Setup

-> - To setup this project locally:
+> - To set up this project locally:

-1. Open terminal in VScode.
+1. Open the terminal in VScode.
-2. Navigate to the directory where you want clone the copy of this repository.
+2. Navigate to the directory where you want to clone the copy of this repository.
-3. Create new directory [optional].
+3. Create a new directory [optional].
 4. Clone the repository by running the following command:

 ```sh